vdemichev/DiaNN/README.md

 Note that some options below are strongly detrimental to performance and are only there for benchmarking purposes.
 So the recommendation is to only use the options which are expected to be beneficial for a particular experiment (e.g. those recommended in the present guide) based on some clear rationale.

 * **--about** display information with basic links and notices for this DIA-NN version
+* **--aff M:K-N** (Enteprise version) attempt to set the CPU affinity of the main thread to logical core M and all other threads to logical cores K to N (core indices start with 0); consider using --aff when (i) running DIA-NN on NUMA HPC systems or (ii) running multiple DIA-NN analyses in parallel
+* **--auto-aff** (Enteprise version) attempt to automatically set thread affinities to spread CPU threads over logical CPU cores, first assigning to cores with even indices (starting with 0), to avoid placing two threads on a single physical core; this setting may be highly beneficial in particular on Windows systems with > 64 logical cores in a single CPU.
+On NUMA HPC systems, consider using --aff instead; when using --auto-aff, do not run any other DIA-NN analyses in parallel on the same PC
 * **--cal [N]** set the calibration mode, valid values are 0 (off), 1, 3, 5 and 7, default is 7
 * **--cal-channel [channel name]** specifies which channel to use for calibration: if there is a channel that is expected to produce good identification numbers in all samples, use this command to possibly improve calibration
 * **--cfg [file name]** specifies a file to load options/commands from